Upgrade to remove ads

 All types of movement between location.

 The difference between the level of immigration and the level of emigration.

-Factor the induces people to move to a new location
+A factor that induces people to move to a new location.

-Factors that induce people to leave old residences.
+A factor that induces people to leave an old residence.

-In reference to migration, laws that place maximum limits on the number of people who can immigrate to a country each year.
+In reference to migration, laws that place maximum limits on the number of people who can migrate to a country each year.

 People who are forced to migrate from their home country and cannot return for fear of persecution because of their race, religion, nationality, membership in a social group, or political opinion.